SteveJustin1963/monty/README.md

 ## Introduction

-This guide covers an unnamed language that includes a range of commands and operators.
+This guide covers the range of commands and operators.
 These commands provide functionality for variable manipulation, logical operations, mathematical computations, bitwise operations, conditional execution, string manipulation, and more.
+Between the quotes `"` is the input and after the comma `,` is the result placed on the stack whichc an be shown with `.`.

 ## Commands and Operators